apache/drill-site/_docs/en/install/installing-drill-in-embedded-mode/011-running-drill-on-docker.md

 | `apache/drill:<version>` | The Docker Hub repository and tag.
 In the following   example, `apache/drill` is   the repository and `1.17.0`   is the tag:     `apache/drill:1.17.0`.
 The tag correlates with the version of Drill.
 When a new version of Drill   is available, you can use the new version as the tag.                   |
 | `bin/bash`               | Connects to the Drill container using a bash shell.                                                                                                                                                                                                                                                             |
 |--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

+If you decide to work in the filesytem of the Docker image, for example to modify a Drill configuration file, then be aware that Drill has been installed to /opt/drill.
+When reading the Drill documentation in the context of the official Docker image, you should substitute the mentioned path for any mentions of the environment variable `$DRILL_HOME`.

 ### Running the Drill Docker Container in Foreground Mode